Professor Keith Brown

 Professor Brown's field of research is early modern Scottish and British history.
 Most recently, he has been engaged in editing a three volume history of the Scottish Parliament and he led a team which in 2007 launched an acclaimed online archive of the proceedings of the original Scottish Parliament from its first surviving act of 1235 to its union with the English parliament in 1707.
 A book entitled Noble Power in Scotland from the Reformation to the Revolution has been published by Edinburgh University Press (2011).

 In 1998 he joined UMIST and the Victoria University of Manchester to take up the post of Senior Administrator in the joint venture Federal School of Business and Management.
-This role involved further developing of the management infrastructure for the Federal School and leading a number of collaborative projects including a successful JIF bid.
+This role involved further developing of the management infrastructure for the Federal School and he led on a number of collaborative projects including joint Masters programmes and a major research infrastructure funding award.

-In 2002 Russell was secretary to the Project Unity Academic Group followed by the College Configuration Group before taking up the role of Assistant to the Interim Executive Dean, and Engineering and Physical Sciences Interim Faculty Leadership Team in May 2003.
-Russell was appointed Head of Faculty Administration in The University of Manchester in February 2004.
+In 2002 Russell serviced the Project Unity Academic Group, which steered the merger of UMIST and the Victoria University of Manchester, before taking up the role of Assistant to the Interim Executive Dean for the Faculty of Engineering and Physical Sciences in May 2003.
+Russell was appointed Director of Faculty Operations for the Faculty of Humanities in February 2004.

 Professor Maja Zehfuss